AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

   Our project, PolkaAirdrops, meets several critical needs in the Polkadot Tech Stack:

   * Enhanced Project Visibility: It addresses the fundamental need for increased visibility and recognition of Polkadot projects within the crowded and competitive cryptocurrency market.
-Currently, there is a lack of ambasadors and influencers embracing
+Currently, there is a lack of ambassadors and influencers embracing
   Polkadot projects.
 Our project solves this critical need by automating the crowdsourcing of project ambassadors on social media using
   NFT airdrops.